Autumn gardening tips: from our garden to yours

 Paperbark maple (Acer griseum)

-The paperbark maple is a small tree for all seasons.
-In the winter the copper-coloured peeling bark catches the stark sunlight that accompanies a crisp and clear day.
+The paperbark maple is a small tree for all seasons and can be planted from September-November.
+In the winter the copper-coloured peeling bark catches stark sunlight on a crisp and clear day.

 Tibetan cherry tree (Prunus serrula)

-This small tree may not be a first choice for flowers but its glossy bronze bark is a spectacular sight in winter.
+This small tree may not be a first choice for flowers, but its glossy bronze bark is a spectacular sight in winter.
+It can be planted during the autumn in a sunny spot and suits a variety of soil types.

 Keeping your plants healthy